diogosoares22/ada-fix-it/index.md

 <iframe src="assets/plots/Clinton_Nat.html" width="100%" height="500">  </iframe>

+We notice that a similar effect can be seen in Clinton speakers nationalities too.
 Despite most of the major nationalities of the speakers being similar, there are some differences between the two distributions.
-We will visualize in a single plot the two distributions together.
+We will visualize in a single plot the two distributions together, additionaly we will plot the general distribution for the nationality of the whole dataset of speakers to have a better comparison.

 ### Nationality Comparison